Nazarii14/Rotating-Squares/README.md

 # Rotating Squares
 ### LNU Computer Graphics Lab 1
-#### Four rotating squares, if you click wheel on mouse, the number of squares in a row will increase, if you press space - the number will decrease, if you click on square it changes its color, if you right click on your mouse, they all will change their rotation.
+#### Clicking the mouse wheel increases the number of squares in a row, while pressing the spacebar decreases it.
+Clicking on a square changes its color, and a right-click on the mouse changes the rotation of all squares